 An area for future data development could include crime prevention.

-Indicators could include the number of individuals who self-reported discrimination by police and courts, the number of self-represented accused, and the number of successful Charter challenges.
+Indicators could include the number of people who self-reported discrimination by police and courts, the number of self-represented accused, and the number of successful Charter challenges.

-Indicators could include the number of cases using video technology and the time spent in pre-trial detention/remand.
+Indicators could include the number of cases using video technology, the time spent in pre-trial detention/remand.

-Areas for future data development could include court cases stayed due to systemic delays and criminal justice system costs.
+Areas for future data development could include court cases stayed due to systemic delays and CJS costs.

-The criminal justice system promotes and supports diversion, restorative justice, Indigenous justice, and tools for community-based resolution
+The criminal justice system promotes and supports diversion to community-based resolutions

-An area for future data development could include specialized/therapeutic courts (e.g., referrals to mental health/Gladue/Indigenous/wellness courts).
+An area for future data development could include specialized/therapeutic courts (e.g., drug-treatment courts, mental health or wellness courts, Gladue or Indigenous courts).